sebastianbarkan/Nodify/README.md

 # Nodify
+Nodify enables Citizen Journalism using web3 technologies.

 Using Gitcoin Passport to help citizen journalism flourish on-chain and establishing a link between news media, crowdfunding to finance journalism, and earnings for contribution to the verified journalism ecosystem.

 # Inspiration
-The inspiration for Nodify emerged from the growing need to address climate change at a hyperlocal level and the desire to empower local communities in managing their energy resources.
+The inspiration for Nodify emerged from the growing need to address fake media content.

 # The Problem
-Sustainable energy growth, particularly solar power, faces multiple hurdles:
-1. Governance: lack of ability to easily create an energy sharing community with trusted parties.
-People want to opt in for sustainable energy like solar, but face hurdles and lack of community knowledge to do so.
-2. Financing: difficulty finding access to the right capita for solar users and funders wanting an easier way to find & invest in projects.
-3. Operational support: there is an urgent need for a clear path to peer-to peer local energy trading and connections to energy stakeholders (eg. power companies).
+Fake media content, particularly on social media, is a growing problem:
+1. Fake Photo Location: unable to verify the location of a photograph.
+2. Fake Photo Time: unable to verify the time a photograph was taken.
+3. Credibility of Photo Poster: unable to verify the credibility of the person who posted the photo.

-With Nodify, anyone anywhere can transform their renewable energy resources into a vested community of energy sharing stakeholders.
+With Nodify, anyone anywhere can verify where a photo was taken, the time that it was taken, and the credibility of the person who posted the photo.
-Imagine if you could be part of a solar energy community and contribute and earn from it while having both financial gains and a cleaner climate as the upside.

 # Quick Links
 Project Demo: https://
 Github Repo: https://github.com/sebastianbarkan/Nodify/
-What it does

 # Our Solution
 A dApp that allows users to:
-1. Create an energy community with DAO governance
-2. Raise financing through a crowd lending campaign
-3. Conduct peer-to-peer local energy trading with a dashboard to track your renewable energy positive impact Nodify is a DAO based platform designed to facilitate the management of energy communities.
-The platform is designed to facilitate energy community creation and crowdlending, which allows multiple investors to pool their money together to fund a project.
-The dApp enables individuals to build and join "energy communities" (group of people who can pool energy & resources) with DAO governance, create campaigns to raise funds for sustainable energy projects, and invest in sustainable energy and climate protection projects.
-We are leveraging Chainlink Functions to:
-1. Fetch consumption and production data for your community members from the energy distributor.
-2. Gather energy prices from the electricity market, presently inclusive of the Iberian Market—Portugal and Spain.
-3. Fetch energy tariffs from the regulator, currently only in Portugal.
-4. Execute an algorithm that calculates the equilibrium price and the transactions within your community every hour.
+1. Verify the location of a photograph.
+2. Verify the time a photograph was taken.
+3. Verify the credibility of the person who posted the photo.
+4. Post

-How we built it
+# How we built it

 **Tech stack:** React, Typescript, Tailwind, EVM-compatible smart contracts written in Solidity provides business logic and trust for the platform, IPFS to store images of energy community membership NFTs, Chainlink Functions with Automation, Magic Link